Jim0115/ReadingNotes/StringAPI.md

 ### `static func defaultCStringEncoding() -> NSStringEncoding`
 [Foundation] Returns the C-string encoding assumed for any method accepting a C string as an argument.
 返回默认的C语音字符串编码
+### `static func fromCString(cs: UnsafePointer<CChar>) -> String?`
+Creates a new String by copying the nul-terminated UTF-8 data referenced by a CString.
+Returns nil if the CString is NULL or if it contains ill-formed UTF-8 code unit sequences.
+将C语言字符串转换为String
 ### `static func localizedStringWithFormat(format: String, _ arguments: CVarArgType...) -> String`
 [Foundation] Returns a string created by using a given format string as a template into which the remaining argument values are substituted according to the user's default locale.
 `String.localizedStringWithFormat("%@ %ld %lu", "hello", 3, 20)  // hello 3 20`